Skylar-Harvey/lyrics-genre-emotion-analysis/README.md

  - Visualized the results using a heatmap made using Seaborn

 ## Key Results
 This heatmap which shows the average emotional scores per genre, revealing differences in the average emotional profile of each genre.
+While not meant to be taken as any kind of conclusive evidence of the emotional content of these (or any other) genres of music, this heatmap does show a good proof of concept for how the lyrics of songs can be used as a means for understanding such content.
+With this established, a next good step will include finding and throughoughly cleaning different data to ensure that each genre inspected is equally represented in the data.
+This was a step regretably not taken for the sake of expediancy in getting to the proof of concept here.
 ![Heatmap of emotional scores by genre](images/Genre_emotion_heatmap.jpeg)

 ## License